pierotofy/OpenSplat/README.md

  * **CUDA**: Make sure you have the CUDA compiler (`nvcc`) in your PATH and that `nvidia-smi` is working. https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html

- **libtorch**: Visit https://pytorch.org/get-started/locally/ and select your OS, for package select "LibTorch".
+ For libtorch visit https://pytorch.org/get-started/locally/ and select your OS, for package select "LibTorch".
 Make sure to match your version of CUDA if you want to leverage GPU support in libtorch.

  Then: